formix/MegaCityOne/MegaCityOne/doc/api.md

 ### Dispatch

-Calling the dispatch method can trigger the Summon event if there is no Judge associated with the calling thread id.
-If this is the case, it is assumed that an event handler will create a Judge and asign it to the SummonEventArgs.Respondent property for later use with the given thread.
-Otherwise, return the existing Judge associated with the calling thread id.
+Thread safe.
+Calling the dispatch method can trigger the Summon event if there is no Judge available in the pool.
+If this is the case, it is assumed that a Summon event handler will create a Judge and asign it to the SummonEventArgs.Respondent property.
+Otherwise, return an existing Judge from the pool.

 #### Returns

-The designated Judge for the calling thread id.
+A Judge available to answer the call.

 ### OnSummon(e)